 Continuous Deployment of a Static Website

 This guide shows you how to use Semaphore to set up continuous deployment for a static website.
-Before starting, create a new Semaphore project.

-Define the pipeline
+Define the build pipeline

 There are many static site generators, but the essential deployment steps are the same for all: